Blazemeter/github-action/README.md

 - Used when send microsoft teams notification for blazemeter test status
 ### `enablePublicReportURL`
 - Used when send public report url through a microsoft teams notification
+### `locations`
+- Comma separated location IDs as String.
+Ex., "asia-east1-a,australia-southeast1-a".
+All supported locationIDs can be found at https://api.blazemeter.com/performance/#list-of-google-cloud-locations
+### `dedicatedIP`
+- A boolean value defaulted to **false**.
+When set to **true**, dedicatedIPs will be used if available.

 ## Example
 **1. Run Existing Test**
 ```